arifarhan16/Absen_Exc/README.md

 1. Intergrated With DataTable
 2. Intergrated With SwalFire
+3. Intergrated With Google Mail (GMAIL)
-3. Upload / Download / Delete Photo's or Document's
+4. Upload / Download / Delete Photo's or Document's
-4. Crud
+5. Crud
-5. Refresh
+6. Refresh
-6. Front end + Back end Use Bootstrap 4
+7. Front end + Back end Use Bootstrap 4

 ## How To Use ?

 1. Download This Application
 2. Replace In HTDOCS / WWW (Laragon)
-3. Set Database (.env)
+3. Rename And Set Database (.env)
 4. Upload mylat.sql in mysql
 5. Done:)